sjsilves/island-count/README.md

-# island-count-iterate-collect
+# island-count
-Implemented using basic iteration, collecting the isnads in an array
+Implemented using basic iteration, collecting the islands in an array